He has a brilliant brain with deep and impressive knowledge, and he explains complex legal issues and develops arguments clearly.

 Tom brings his expertise in discrimination law to a broad range of cases: in particular housing, immigration, goods and services, education and public functions.
 He has a particular interest in discrimination claims against public authorities in the county court.
 He enjoys litigation but is also experienced in bringing cases to successful conclusion through negotiation or mediation.

-He is on the Equality and Human Rights Commission’s specialist counsel panel.
+He is on the A panel of the Equality and Human Rights Commission’s specialist counsel panel.
 He has published a series of articles on discrimination law in both practitioners’ and peer-reviewed academic journals.

 Notable cases